Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 Information gathered by the Ministry of Housing, Communities & Local Government

-If your household has entered a new social housing tenancy after 1989, social housing providers such as Flagship Group will have shared data for research and statistical purposes.
+If your household has entered a new social housing tenancy after 1989, social housing providers such as Flagship will have shared data for research and statistical purposes.
 The Ministry of Housing has asked social landlords to make their privacy notice available to our customers.
 This will be enclosed with your Tenancy Agreement.

 Privacy Notice changes